awsdocs/aws-glue-developer-guide/doc_source/glue-troubleshooting-errors.md

 + An ETL job uses an IAM role to access data stores, confirm that the IAM role for your job was not deleted before the job started\.
 + An IAM role contains permissions to access your data stores, confirm that any attached Amazon S3 policy containing `s3:ListBucket` is correct\.

-## Error: Job run fails when accessing Amazon S3 with an `s3a://` URI<a name="error-s3a-uri-directory-listing"></a>
+## Error: Job Run Fails When Accessing Amazon S3 with an `s3a://` URI<a name="error-s3a-uri-directory-listing"></a>

-If a job run returns an an error like *Failed to parse XML document with handler class *, it might be because of a failure trying to list hundreds of files using the using an `s3a://` URI\.
+If a job run returns an error like *Failed to parse XML document with handler class *, it might be because of a failure trying to list hundreds of files using an `s3a://` URI\.
 Access your data store using an `s3://` URI instead\.
 The following exception trace highlights the errors to look for:

 ```
 1.	com.amazonaws.SdkClientException: Failed to parse XML document with handler class com.amazonaws.services.s3.model.transform.XmlResponsesSaxParser$ListBucketHandler